 Astorflex Patnoflex Loafers

 Astorflex shows us that loafers don’t have to be as fancy as we thought.
-If you were intimidated by the above two pairs, opt for a more casual pair, the perfect match with jeans and button-down.
+If you were intimidated by the above two pairs, opt for a more casual pair like the brand’s Italian-crafted Patnoflex Loafers to match your jeans and button-down.

 Originally made for war and factory workers, the work boot has evolved into higher fashion, but it never lost its function.
 The options below live up to their name, offering steel shanks, carbon fiber toes, and durability to last.
 After all, that is the point of any investment, right?
 Whether you work in the field, or not, every guy should own a great pair of utilitarian work boots.